pdevick/EpluControl/README.md

 mode: single
 ```
 ## Other usages
-Above i described the road which i took to be able to control the heatpump from Home Assistant and provided an example to control the temperature using the thermostat in Home Assistant dahboards.
-It does not stop there and i continued
+Above I described the road which I took to be able to control the heatpump from Home Assistant and provided an example to control the temperature using the thermostat in Home Assistant dahboards.
+It does not stop there and I continued with some other automations

-+ Having Holiday mode, turning off domestic water heating and lowering room temperatures and a couple of days before ariving enabling it again
++ Having Holiday mode, turning off domestic water heating and lowering room temperatures and a a day before returning from holiday enabling it again
-+ Delay starting time during the night to ensure that it is running early in the morning
++ Delay starting time during the night to ensure that it is still running early in the morning.
+Just to increase comfort.
-+ Starting heatpump a earlier to use overcapcity of solar energy and nearing the temperature where the heatpump would start otherwise.
++ Starting heatpump earlier to use overcapcity of solar energy and when nearing the temperature where the heatpump would start otherwise to produce heat
-+ Joker protection, when the temperature is set to a very high temperature it lowers to a maximum.
++ Joker protection, when the temperature is set to a very high temperature it lowers it to a maximum.
 Some friends think they are funny by putting the temperature to 30 degrees.
 + When overcapacity of electricity and the heatpump is allready running then increase temperature a bit for a while in the rooms which are lesser used like like garage, chillroom etc. just for comfort.

 # Ideas for improvements